 There are, however, solutions designed for small to medium-sized businesses, that will help you keep track of processes through well-coordinated business automation.

+Traditionally, business (process) automation is the task of an individual or team overseeing the digital transformation of your company.
 This role has been refined into what is now formally recognized as a business analyst.
-It involves a highly detailed audit of the processes and workflows.
+It involves a highly detailed audit of your business’s processes and workflows.

-This is priced as an input (operational) cost, or some form of revenue.
+This is priced as an input (operational) cost or some form of revenue.
 The business analyst is a role like that of a quantity surveyor – but essentially with operational software.

 The online tools

 A collaboration tool like Skype for Business can help you avoid unnecessary inter-departmental meetings.
 This would save you loads in travel, hotel, food, and other expenses.